Estimated reading time: 3 minutes

 - Criticising people the whole year and giving them just one compliment at the end of the said year

-- Ony giving them financial rewards with no appreciation doesn’t work as well as people feel that you are sort of buying them
+- Giving them financial rewards without appreciation doesn’t work, as people feel you are buying them.

-- People can detect your intention: if you only do it as a trick to get some better business results (as real as they can be), the employees will doubt your intention and not believe your world.
+- People can detect your intention: if you only do it as a trick to get better business results (as accurate as they can be), the employees will doubt your intention and not believe your world.

 In conclusion, I leave you with 5 ways to build a strong recognition culture:

-- Be generally amazed at our people, discovering their ability, personality and skills
+- Be amazed at our people, discovering their abilities, personality and skills.

 - Tell them as soon as possible how great they are

-- Show your appreciation of individual and groups publicly
+- Show your appreciation of individuals and groups publicly

-- Make sure that counter messages and wrong intentions are not contradicting your message of recognition.
+- Ensure that counter messages and wrong intentions do not contradict your message of recognition.

 - Employee Recognition: Because rewards mean more when they come with thanks, Globoforce Limited, 2019 (https://whc.workhuman.com/PPC_ROI-of-Social-Recognition.html)